Alangium salviifolium: Description

 Sage-leaved alangium is a small, bushy tree offering a dense canopy with a short trunk.
 It bears fragrant white flowers which have green buds.
 The petals of the flower typically curl backwards exposing the multiple stamens and a linear stigma distinctly sticking out.
 The fruits are spherical berry like and red in color.
 The prominent remains of the calyx can be seen distinctly with a white color.
 The leaves are simple, alternate, oblong-lanceolate.
 The stunted branches end up with sharp ends making it look like thorns.

 In India, this tree is mostly found near sandy riverine tracts and road cuttings.
 This tree flowers between February and April and Fruits between March and May just in time before the rainy season starts.
 It sheds it leaves completely when it flowers and leaves start coming when it begins to fruit.
 It is considered as a holy tree and temples have been built near it.

 Distribution

 It is native to the Indian subcontinent, the Comoro Islands and eastern tropical Africa.
 In the Indian sub-continent, it is found in Andhra Pradesh, Bihar, Chhattisgarh, Goa, Gujarat, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Odisha, Rajasthan, Tamil Nadu, Tripura, Uttar Pradesh, Uttarakhand and West Bengal.
-Other countries and regions which it occurs in are: Bangladesh; Sri Lanka; Nepal; West Himalya; Comoro Islands; Kenya; and Tanzania.
+Other countries and regions which it occurs in are: Bangladesh; Sri Lanka; Nepal; West Himalaya; Comoro Islands; Kenya; and Tanzania.